research-team/grants/mem/intro.md

 ##Solution

-We propose to use "add one more layer of abstraction paradigm":
+We propose to use "add one more layer of abstraction paradigm" that is depicted below:

 ![Components diagram](components.png)

+- a.
+In this position robotic system transfers the accumulated experience in the lightweight logic based structures into rNN
+- b.
+Processing is done as follows

 1. Develop intermediate layer in probabilistic logic or better [NARS](https://github.com/opennars/opennars):
    2. Develop reasoning environment deployable on robotic system (ex: AR-601)